 The considerations above would enable to provide end-to-end security between communicating D/G M2M Nodes.
 But End-to-end security is needed at the application level, which further involves the dIa reference point.

 In the case of a D device holding several independent M2M DAs, we need to ensure cryptographic separation between them, but the security of dIa could be left to implementation as these are internal interfaces.
 However we still need to consider how to move the credential from the D M2M node to the DA, e.g. should the D M2M Node perform an independent bootstrap procedure for each application, or could we diversify application keys from a unique device credential?
+Madjid>> Ok, so we are saying (correctly) that each DA uses its own separate credentials, but are we saying that the credentials are generated in D M2M?
+Why do they move from D M2M node to DA?
+Does the DA run within a secure environment or does it pass application data for security functions into the D M2M Node Secure environment (through an API, the way most secure environments work)?

 In the case of a Gateway bridging an M2M Area Network made of individual D’ devices, the further difficulty is that the security over dIa cannot be ignored.
 While service layer security over dIa could in some cases rely on features of the M2M Area Network technology, document M2MWG4(12)000008 highlights the interest for an M2M service provider to extend its security framework through the Gateway to the locally connected D’ devices, especially in the case of meshed networks such as Zigbee.